Bandd-k/TLS-Library/README.md

 * TLS handshake.
 Make convinient function
 * It is not real library now.
 I need to make real library :)

+### Known Issues

+* Encrypt premaster key can be incorrect
+* Didn't test on chain of certificates

 ### Plans for the future

 * Optimize some parts of code